Battle of Antioch (613): Aftermath

 The Sasanians systematically looted the city, deported its inhabitants, and slew its Patriarch.
 Among the wounded in the battle was Tychicus, Byzantine soldier and the future educator of the Armenian polymath Anania Shirakatsi.

 The victory at Antioch ensured the Persians would maintain control of its recently overrun Byzantine territory.
 It was a major psychological blow to the Byzantines, and blocked the land routes from Anatolia to Palestine, Syria, and Egypt.
 Furthermore, the defeated army of Heraclius and Nicetas was also split in two: Heraclius and Theodore retreated north, and Nicetas retreated south.
 The former part unsuccessfully attempted to hold a defense line at the Cilician Gates in the Taurus Mountains, and Nicetas was not able to stop Shahrbaraz's advance into Palestine and Syria either.
 In the coming decade, Sassanid forces penetrated deeper into Byzantine territory.
 Jerusalem and all of Palestine fell to Shahrbaraz in 614, while Shahin made further inroads into central and western Anatolia, and the Persian expansion reached its pinnacle with the successful siege of Alexandria in the spring of 619, which led to the annexation of Egypt.

 The Quran refers to this battle in the 30th chapter which was revealed shortly after the battle, Surat al-Rum.
 In it, Allah mentions that "The Romans have been defeated.
 In a land close by; but they will soon be victorious-Within a few years.
 Allah's is the command before and after; and on that day the believers shall rejoice."
 The Polytheists of Mecca made fun of the Muslims because of this Prophecy as the chances of this happening were grim.
 Abu Bakr made a bet with Ubay ibn Khalaf for ten camels that the prophecy would come true within three years, the bet was later revised from ten to a hundred camels and duration from three to nine years i.e. if the Romans defeated the Persians in under nine years Ubayy bin Kahlad would pay Abu Bakr a hundred camels and vice versa.
-Eventually, the Byzantines did defeat the Persians nine years later at the Battle of Issus in 622, fulfilling the prophecy made in the Quran and hence Abu Bakr won, but by that time betting had been forbidden in Islam so he had to give out his gains as charity.
-This incident is referred by Muslims as another Miracle of the Quran.
+Eventually, the Byzantines did defeat the Persians nine years later during Heraclius' campaign of 622, fulfilling the prophecy made in the Quran and hence Abu Bakr won, but by that time betting had been forbidden in Islam so he had to give up his gains as charity.
+This incident is referred by Muslims as another miracle of the Quran.

+However, there is some dispute if this battle is truly the one referenced by Quran, with some scholars noting that different interpretations are given by medieval Muslim sources.
+For example, according to Muslim historian al-Tabari, it refers to the battle of Adhri'at in 614, while another interpretation commonly points to the Jerusalem conquest in the same year of 614.
+Others noted that an alternative range (i.e. the outset of seventh year, or three to five years) for the word "a few years" also exists.